ychding11/ychding11.github.io/_posts/2015-03-23-Graphics-Resources.md

 - shader resource view, bind to shader stage, read only.
 - unordered access view, only bind to pixel shader, read and write by lots of thread.

+### rasterizer
+1. How many HW rasterizers in GPU?
+It handles a primitive one time.
+2. Before rasterize begin, the primitive should have transformed from world space into clip space, divide by w and mapped into render target by viewport.
+Rasterizer determines primitive covered square in render target.
+3. HW rasterizer just handles 3 kinds primitives: point, line and triangle.
+What's the rules for these primitives?
+How about a "pixel square" shared by multiple primitives?
+What if MSAA applies?

 ### reference
 - [MSDN Subscription Download](https://msdn.microsoft.com/en-us/subscriptions/downloads/)
 - [Windows USB DVD Download Tool](https://www.microsoft.com/en-us/download/windows-usb-dvd-download-tool)